 Veeam Service Provider Console will open the New Azure Account wizard.

 - On the Account Info step of the wizard, specify account settings:

-- In the Site field, select Veeam Cloud Connect site on which you want to register the account.
+- In the Appliance field, select Veeam Backup for Microsoft Azure appliance on which you want to register the account.